 How can ZBB improve and replace the traditional budget process?
 First, let’s take a look at traditional annual budgets: They are often produced by taking the previous year’s actuals and tacking on a few percentage points to help account for wage rises and inflation.
 Unfortunately, however, this kind of incremental budgeting can lead to inefficiencies and missed opportunities for greater cost savings.

 In contrast, ZBB requires that organizations build their annual budget from the ground up every year.
-This helps justify that all components of the budget are cost effective and relevant—and has led companies such as Kellogg to report millions in savings.
+This helps justify that all components of the budget are cost effective and relevant, as well as drive improved savings.
 For many organizations, these cost savings can then be used to fund strategic initiatives that drive profitable growth.